Daigou: Responses from China

 On January 1, 2019, China officially rolled out a new e-commerce law, the first of its kind that directly regulates daigou activities.
 Under the new law, all daigou participants are legally required to register as e-commerce operators and acquire licenses in both China and the country where they shop, making their business subject to taxation in both China and the region in which they purchased goods.
 Any e-commerce platform or seller could be fined 2 million yuan or 500,000 yuan, respectively, and possibly face criminal charges, if they are found guilty of smuggling, tax evasion or willful violation of the new e-commerce law.

-Money laundering

-In a Dutch money laundering case, fashion house Louis Vuitton has suddenly been identified as a suspect.
-For years, millions of dollars in criminal proceeds were allegedly laundered through the French luxury brand's stores branches in the Netherlands.
-Women bought expensive bags and clothing, paid in cash, and shipped the goods to China, according to the Public Prosecution Service.
-And Louis Vuitton seemingly let it all happen.

-Dutch prosecutors have flagged approximately €3 million in cash transactions over several years.

-A suspect allegedly structured multiple purchases just under the €10,000 cash-reporting threshold, later sending goods to China.

-Prosecutors allege that Louis Vuitton staff failed to verify identities, monitor repetitive purchase patterns, or file required reports when cash payments exceeded limits.